Too Few High Fit Score Mentions

-Matches show up, but most posts land as low relevance—or alerts rarely fire—because scoring or thresholds are strict.
+Matches show up, but most posts land with a low Fit Score—or alerts rarely fire—because scoring or thresholds are strict.

-Use this guide when the feed is not empty, yet few posts rise to “high” relevance, Slack or Discord pings rarely trigger, or you mostly see weak matches.
+Use this guide when the feed is not empty, yet few posts rise to a high Fit Score, Slack or Discord pings rarely trigger, or you mostly see weak matches.

 1. Sorting by “Recent” masks score

-If you sort by Recent, you may scroll past high-relevance items that are slightly older.
-Switch to Most relevant when auditing whether scoring itself is the problem vs timing.
+If you sort by Recent, you may scroll past high–Fit Score items that are slightly older.
+Switch to Fit Score (high to low) when auditing whether scoring itself is the problem vs timing.

-2. Listener Intent is too vague or misaligned
+2. Listener Intent signal is too vague or misaligned

-Scoring reads your Intent to decide what “good” looks like.
-If Intent is short, generic, or unrelated to your keywords, strong buyer threads can still score low.
+Scoring reads your Intent signal to decide what “good” looks like.
+If Intent signal is short, generic, or unrelated to your keywords, strong buyer threads can still score low.

-- Add or tighten Negative intent only for noise you truly want penalized—overly broad negative intent can drag down borderline-good posts.
+- Add or tighten Noisy signals only for noise you truly want penalized—making Noisy signals too broad can drag down borderline-good posts.

-For Slack or Discord, each listener can require a minimum relevance before alerting.
+For Slack or Discord, each listener can require a minimum Fit Score before alerting.
 If that threshold is aggressive, you will see mentions in the feed but almost no notifications.

-- Lower the relevance bar for that listener, or test with alerts muted and scan the feed first.
-See Per-listener notifications and Relevance threshold.
+- Lower the threshold for that listener, or test with alerts muted and scan the feed first.
+See Per-listener notifications and Fit Score threshold.

-Confirm you have not narrowed the feed with relevance, sentiment, date, listener, or tag filters that exclude the rows you care about.
+Confirm you have not narrowed the feed with Fit Score, sentiment, date, listener, or intent filters that exclude the rows you care about.
 Temporarily clear filters to audit what is actually scoring high.

 5. Brand Context is thin or outdated

 Brand Context grounds AI in who your company is.
-If it is empty, stale, or wrong after a pivot, relevance can feel arbitrary.
+If it is empty, stale, or wrong after a pivot, Fit Scores can feel arbitrary.

 - Update Brand Context after major positioning changes, or run Reanalyze on your website from AI Settings when copy has changed materially.